Hostages safely rescued after nearly 11-hour ordeal at a Texas synagogue, officials say. The suspect is dead - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Shimon Prokupecz, Josh Campbell, Evan Perez, Ed Lavandera and Ashley Killough contributed to this report.
+CNN’s Shimon Prokupecz, Josh Campbell, Evan Perez, Ed Lavandera, Ashley Killough, Melissa Alonso and Radina Gigova contributed to this report.

 Comments